Contents

 S0.7777780.6382351.2186380.1977340.0275920.122728

-If you’re working with this same dataset (or any other for that matter), I highly recommend giving this function a go.
-It’s a powerful tool for gaining insights into your data and improving your predictive models.
+If you are working with this same dataset (or any other), I highly recommend testing this approach.
+It is a very useful tool for data exploration and improving predictive models.

 variablelimit01DistrWoEIV